hrp/Subwrap/Readme.md

   sudo gem install subwrap --include-dependencies

-The command will now be available immediately by typing +subwrap+ instead of +svn+.
-If you'd like to actually *replace* the standard +svn+ command (that is, if you'd like to be able to run it simply by typing +svn+), then you you will also need to run `sudo _subwrap_post_install`, which will attempt to do the following (or you can do this manually):
+The command will now be available immediately by typing `subwrap` instead of `svn`.
+If you'd like to actually *replace* the standard `svn` command (that is, if you'd like to be able to run it simply by typing `svn`), then you you will also need to run `sudo _subwrap_post_install`, which will attempt to do the following (or you can do this manually):

 * (Linux only:) Make the svn wrapper command *executable*: